microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

     // Enable the Global Low Interrupts
     INTERRUPT_GlobalInterruptLowEnable();

+    TMR0_OverflowCallbackRegister(TMR0_CustomHandler);

+    CAN1_FIFO1NotEmptyCallbackRegister(CAN1_FIFO1CustomHandler);
+    CAN1_FIFO2NotEmptyCallbackRegister(CAN1_FIFO2CustomHandler);

     while(1)
     {
     }
 }
 ```
-The configuration of the project is done.
+The configuration of the project is now done.
 Click Make and Program Device and your Q84 should be ready to send and receive CAN messages.

 ## Operation